Ashwin-Rajesh/Verilog_comm/crc/readme.md

 My circuit accomplishes this via the AND gate.
 When the polynomial coefficient is 0, the XOR gate gets 0 input, effectively making it a buffer.
 When the polynomial coefficient is 1, the last bit is fed to the XOR gates.

 Synthesis tools will be able to optimize the XOR and AND gates away and generate the optimized structure, since the polynomial is a parameter.
-If required, the polynomial can be a register to create a programmable peripheral device or accelerator.
+If required, the code can be modified to be a register to create a programmable peripheral device or accelerator.

 ---

 ## Todo
 - [ ] Option to set initial value of CRC register to something other than 0
 - [ ] Implement a version with optimized byte-wise computation